 In a nutshell, these results might be negligible when we stop and take a look at the bigger picture.
 Biomagnification is what the world should be concerned about when it comes to plastic ingestion.
 The term refers to the process through which harmful compounds such as pesticides or pollutants intensifies in concentration as it travels up the food chain.

 Larger animals eat numerous smaller ones, which are themselves contaminated with plastic particles.
-By the time they arrive to us, absorption can become considerable.
-This affects not only the humans who consume them, but also the wildlife itself.
-We will explore this issue in depth in the following segment of the article.
+By the time they arrive at us, absorption can become considerable.
+This affects not only the humans who consume them but also the wildlife itself.
+We will explore this issue in-depth in the following segment of the article.

 2. Impact on Wildlife

-How does plastic affect the environment?
+Why are plastic bottles bad for the environment?
+And how does plastic, in general, affect the environment?
 As opposed to humans, wildlife is affected by plastic on multiple levels.
 In the case of microparticles, ingestion is the most notable problem.
 The process of biomagnification mentioned above is a principal concern, but so are the direct effects plastic has on the health and development of several species.

 For instance, a study from 201625 demonstrated that the involuntary consumption of PVC particles impair the metabolic rate of Asian green mussels, as well as affect their chances of survival.
 The Calanus helgolandicus marine copepod species’ wellbeing is impacted in a similar manner.
 What is more, its fecundity and reproduction are also affected negatively26.